 |Amazon Fresh charges delivery fees.||Walmart offers groceries and food products at a low cost.|

 When it comes to food and groceries, Walmart has a clear advantage as it offers products at a cheaper price.
-Thanks to Amazon Fresh delivery charges, it’s extra charges pose a barrier to many customers.
+Thanks to Amazon Fresh’s delivery charges, its extra charges pose a barrier to many customers.

 Though both companies include customers while making new strategies and product decisions, Jeff Bezos has established long before that Amazon is a customer-focused company that adds value to this e-commerce behemoth.

-In this case, Amazon is a clear winner as the company’s customer-centric model and convenience offered to its customers has raised bars for other e-commerce companies.
+In this case, Amazon is a clear winner as the company’s customer-centric model and convenience offered to its customers have raised bars for other e-commerce companies.